 Net neutrality is the principle that Internet service providers must treat all data on the Internet the same, and not discriminate or charge differently by user, content, website, platform, application, type of attached equipment, or method of communication.

 For instance, under these principles, internet service providers are unable to intentionally block, slow down or charge money for specific websites and online content.

-The regulation, if repealed, is set to give more power to the oligopoly of major internet service providers such as Comcast, Verizon and AT&T.
+The vote to repeal Net Neutrality is set to give more power to the oligopoly of major internet service providers such as Comcast, Verizon and AT&T.

 From what I’ve read on the subject, it seems as though most major marketing publications agree that abolishing Net Neutrality is a bad idea, for a variety of reasons.

 The Drum published an article that curated the opinions of various digital and communication experts across a number of industries.